ComPWA/benchmarks/docs/index.md

 ```

-These webpages are a visualization of the benchmark scripts provided in the https://github.com/ComPWA/benchmarks repositories.
+These webpages are a visualization of the benchmark scripts provided in the [github.com/ComPWA/benchmarks](https://github.com/ComPWA/benchmarks) repository.

 ```{toctree}
 ---